sunsided/avr-rfm12/RFM12/ringbuffer/README.md

 ### Dynamic buffer creation

-After that, in order to dynamically create a buffer, call the `create()` method with any buffer size greater than `0`:
+After that, in order to dynamically create a buffer, call the static `RingBuffer::create(size)` method with any buffer size greater than `0`:

 ```cpp